learn-co-students/flatiron-bnb-api-001/README.md

 We're going to build with the mindset of expansion, so we'll be using the `respond_to` method.
 You may recall seeing this within our controller create and update methods before, when we scaffolded our apps back in the day (life was so much easier back then).
 No scaffolding allowed in this lab! :hand:

-What the `respond_to` method does is allow our controller methods (index, show, etc) to <strong>serve</strong> back a response in different formats (JSON, HTML, XML, etc) to the clients requests.
+What the `respond_to` method does is allow our controller methods (index, show, etc) to <strong>serve</strong> back a response in different formats (JSON, HTML, XML, etc) to the clients' requests.

 A `respond_to` block looks something like this: